DerrickDarrell/The-K1VZ-Project/README.md

 # The-K1VZ-Project
 This is a heavily modifed Creality K1/K1 Max inspired by [VzBoT](https://github.com/VzBoT3D)

-THIS GIT IS A WORK IN PROGRESS.
+THIS REPO IS A WORK IN PROGRESS.
 CAD HAS BEEN UPLOADED, STLS AND BOM COMING SOON

 Join my [Discord](http://discord.gg/novusterminus)